-If the demand for gas is greater than the availability of gas in the network, a State of Supply Emergency can be called.
-This will bring together the National Grid National Emergency Co-ordinator (NEC) and representatives from government (the Department for Business, Energy and Industrial Strategy's (BEIS's) Emergency Response Team) to execute the emergency procedures.
+If the demand for gas is greater than the availability of gas in the network, a state of supply emergency can be called.
+This will bring together the National Grid National Emergency Co-ordinator (NEC) and representatives from the Department for Energy Security and Net Zero's (DESNZ's) Emergency Response Team to execute the emergency procedures.